Qld's demands a 'tall order': NSW premier - Shepparton News

 She said similar problems had been easily resolved on the closed NSW-Victoria border, for which the buffer zone will on Friday expand from 2.5km to 50km.

-Health Minister Brad Hazzard on Thursday said a number of northern NSW border facilities, including Tenterfield Hospital, were now devoid of doctors.
+Health Minister Brad Hazzard said a number of northern NSW border facilities, including Tenterfield Hospital, were now devoid of doctors.

 Ms Berejiklian said Ms Palaszczuk agreed her government would look into the issue.

-In NSW, the cluster associated with the City Tattersalls gym has grown by three to 52, while the cluster linked to St Pauls Catholic College in Greystanes and the nearby Girraween Public School has grown to 12.
-Both schools reopened on Thursday after cleaning.
+In NSW, the cluster associated with the City Tattersalls gym has grown by three to 52, while the cluster linked to St Pauls Catholic College in Greystanes and nearby Girraween Public School has increased to 12.
+Both schools reopened on Thursday.

+Meanwhile, another Sydney school has been shut for cleaning and contact tracing, after a case linked to the private school tested positive late on Wednesday night.

+All staff and students at Regents Park Christian School are advised to monitor for symptoms, but those who attended after-school care on Monday and Tuesday must isolate for 14 days.

 NSW Health has also issued an alert for a church service at Life in the Spirit Ministry in Prestons, with anyone who attended on August 30 required to self-isolate for 14 days.